lucardcoder/Terraform-Project-Team1/README.md

-# AWS Project Team 1
+# AWS Terraform Project Team 1
 In this project, we aim to build a three-tier wordpress application using Terraform.

 Resources created;